pawarpranali/Smart_Plate/README.md

 ## Presentation Deck

-Access the presentation deck here: [Link to Presentation](https://bit.ly/435ryJw)
+Access the presentation deck here: https://bit.ly/3JNVTDz
 ## Acknowledgments

 We extend our heartfelt gratitude to Professor Vasant Gondhalekar for his invaluable guidance and support throughout this project.
 Additionally, we thank our peers and everyone who contributed to making this project a success.